hopv/nola/README.md

 ## Propositional Sharing

-By *propositional sharing*, we mean *sharing* of mutable state under a protocol expressed by separation-logic *propositions*.
+By *propositional sharing*, we mean *sharing* of mutable state under a protocol expressed by separation-logic *propositions* `P: iProp`.
 Such sharing has been essential in the modern usage of separation logic.

 ### Examples

-One example is a shared invariant `inv N P` in the separation logic [Iris](https://iris-project.org/).
+One example is a shared invariant `inv N P : iProp` in the separation logic [Iris](https://iris-project.org/).
-Using this, we can *share* some mutable state, expressed by a separation-logic proposition `P`, across threads.
+Using this, we can *share* some mutable state, expressed by a separation-logic proposition `P: iProp`, across threads.

-Another example is a full borrow `&{κ} P`, of [RustBelt](https://plv.mpi-sws.org/rustbelt/popl18/)'s lifetime logic in Iris, for modeling a mutable borrow `&'a mut T` in [Rust](https://www.rust-lang.org/).
+Another example is a full borrow `&{κ} P : iProp`, of [RustBelt](https://plv.mpi-sws.org/rustbelt/popl18/)'s lifetime logic in Iris, for modeling a mutable borrow `&'a mut T` in [Rust](https://www.rust-lang.org/).
-Using this, we can borrow, during the lifetime `κ`, some mutable state expressed by an Iris proposition `P`, returned to the lender after `κ` ends.
+Using this, we can borrow, during the lifetime `κ`, some mutable state expressed by an Iris proposition `P: iProp`, returned to the lender after `κ` ends.
 Although the lifetime `κ` separates access to the mutable state, the borrower and lender still *share* information about `P`.

 ## Step-Indexing

-Step-indexing is to layer the logic world with step-indices `0, 1, 2, …: ℕ`, having notions more defined as the index grows.
+Step-indexing is layering the logic world with step-indices `0, 1, 2, …: ℕ`,
+having notions more defined as the index grows.
 Existing separation logics with propositional sharing, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris,